mdcourse/mdcourse.github.io/docs/source/index.rst

     :align: right
     :class: only-light

-By following Learn Molecular Simulations with Python, you will write a simple Python code containing the most basic functionalities of molecular dynamics and Monte Carlo simulations.
+By following *Step-by-Step Molecular Simulations with Python* (MoleSimPy), you will write a simple Python code containing the most basic functionalities of molecular dynamics and Monte Carlo simulations.
 The main goal is to help users understand the basics of molecular simulation algorithms.